Sonikaguptaa/Weather-App/README.md

 # Exact Weather

-The Weather App is a React application that allows users to get weather information for different cities using data from the OpenWeather API.
+Exact Weather is a React application that allows users to get weather information for different cities using data from the OpenWeather API.
 Additionally, it displays the current time for each city using the WorldTime API.

 ### Features:
 Search for weather by city name Get weather data for multiple cities Display temperature in both Celsius or Fahrenheit View current time.